Jim Thompson (designer): Thompson's "House on the Klong"

 Thompson was unlike any other figure in Southeast Asia.
-He was an American, an ex-architect, a retired army officer, a one-time spy, a silk merchant and a renowned collector of antiques.
-Most of his treasures, if not all, were amassed after he came to Thailand.
+He was an American, an ex-architect, a retired army officer, a one-time spy, a silk merchant and a collector of antiques.
+Most of Thompson's treasures, if not all, were amassed after he came to Thailand.

-In 1958, he began what was to be the pinnacle of his architectural achievement – the construction of a new home to showcase his objets d'art.
+In 1958, Thompson began what was to be the pinnacle of his architectural achievement – the construction of a new home to showcase his objets d'art.

-Using parts of old up-country houses – some as old as a hundred years – he succeeded in constructing a masterpiece that involved the reassembling of six Thai dwellings on his estate.
+Using parts of old up-country houses – some as old as a hundred years – Thompson succeeded in constructing a masterpiece that involved the reassembling of six Thai dwellings on his estate.
 Most of the units were dismantled and brought over by river from Ayutthaya, but the largest – a weaver's house (now the living room) – came from Bangkrua.
 On arrival, the woodwork was offloaded and pieced together.

-In his quest for authenticity, he saw to it that some of the structures were elevated a full floor above the ground.
+In his quest for authenticity, Thompson saw to it that some of the structures were elevated a full floor above the ground.
 During the construction stage, he added his own touches to the buildings by positioning, for instance, a central staircase indoors rather than having it outside.
-Along the way, he also reversed the wall panels of his quarters so that it now faced inside instead of it having an external orientation.
+Along the way, Thompson also reversed the wall panels of his quarters so that it now faced inside instead of it having an external orientation.

-After he was through with its creation, he filled his home with the items he had collected in the past.
+After Thompson was through with its creation, he filled his home with the items he had collected in the past.
 Decorating his rooms were Chinese blue-and-white Ming pieces, Belgian glass, Cambodian carvings, Victorian-era chandeliers, Benjarong earthenware, Thai stone images, Burmese statues, and a dining table which was once used by King Rama V of Thailand.

-It took Thompson almost a year to complete his mansion.
-Now a museum, the Jim Thompson House can be reached by public or private transport.
+Thompson dedicated nearly a year to the meticulous creation of his opulent mansion.
+Today, transformed into a museum, the Jim Thompson House is conveniently accessible via public or private transportation.
+Known for its architecture and historical significance, the site is popular for tourists, featuring in the top 5 must-visit places in Bangkok according to TripAdvisor's 2022 rankings.

 Disappearance

-Thompson disappeared from Malaysia's Cameron Highlands on Sunday, March 26, 1967.
-His disappearance from the hill station generated one of the largest land searches in Southeast Asian history, and is one of the most famous mysteries in the region.
+Thompson disappeared from Malaysia's Cameron Highlands after going for a walk on March 26, 1967.
+His disappearance from the hill station generated one of the largest land searches in Southeast Asian history and remains one of the most famous mysteries in the region.
+Over the years, many theories have been advanced to explain his disappearance, but no definitive answer has ever emerged.
+Thompson was declared dead in absentia by a Thai court in 1974.